dnsos/rails-starter/README.md

 - **TailwindCSS** for styling.
 Configure this easily by using the flag `--css=tailwind` when creating your Rails app with this template

 ## What does this template do?

+This template installs and configures some practical Rails defaults, see `template.rb` for details or the following overview.

 ### 👮 Linting and security tools